How to Eliminate Data Silos in Your Lab

 By the time you have a dozen systems, the integration overhead often outweighs the benefits of the individual tools.

-There are real costs to these failures behind a little wasted time sifting through spreadsheets.
+There are real costs to these failures, even if it's just a little wasted time sifting through spreadsheets.

-In 2024 alone, 61% of FDA warning letters cited data integrity issues, with three major pharmaceutical manufacturers receiving citations for microbiology and environmental monitoring failures.
 In 2022, one lab failed to maintain legible laboratory notebook records and couldn't attribute test results to specific personnel.
-To meet FDA standards, they were then required to meet a lengthy and stringent set of requirements, including the following:
+To meet FDA standards, they had to meet a lengthy and stringent set of requirements, including the following:

 • A comprehensive, independent assessment and CAPA plan for all computer system security and integrity.